-But, according to Advaita Vedanta, a school of Hindu studies, only the result or harvest of an action is governed by Him based on the merits and demerits of the activity.
-The outcome of an action may be instant or delayed.
+But, according to Advaita Vedanta, a school of Hindu studies, only the result or harvest of action is governed by Him based on the merits and demerits of the activity.
+The outcome of action may be instant or delayed.
 This rebound could be anytime during the life span of an individual.
 Or, for those who believe in reincarnation, the next life can experience the karmic reaction.

 NEWTON’S LAW OF MOTION

-In contrast, arguing about total release of karma from divinity, the Mimamsa school unequivocally rejects the involvement of the Supreme.
-Known for its philosophies based on hermeneutics, meaning critical interpretation, the Mimamsa is a pioneer Hindu thought of realism and is forerunner to Vedanta.
+In contrast, arguing about the total release of karma from divinity, the Mimamsa school unequivocally rejects the involvement of the Supreme.
+Known for its philosophies based on hermeneutics, meaning critical interpretation, the Mimamsa is a pioneer Hindu thought of realism and is a forerunner to Vedanta.

 Mimamsa argues the causation is natural.
-And it is sufficient to induce ultimate result.
+And it is sufficient to induce the ultimate result.
 Accordingly, it is a futile exercise to engage divinity to initiate the cause and determine its outcome.

-The ancient Mimamsa school of thought finds a common ground and relevancy in contemporary Hindu thought on the concept of karma.
+The ancient Mimamsa school of thought finds common ground and relevancy in contemporary Hindu thought on the concept of karma.
 Moreover, it identifies its logical relationship with science.